How to Prevent Your Car From Being Stolen or Broken Into

 - Tint the windows.
 If allowed by law, tint your windows as dark as possible.
 That will make it harder for someone to look inside of your car to see if anything valuable is laying around to be stolen.

 - Install a security system.
 If you haven't done so already, install a security system.
 Try to get one installed that has a light or other device inside.
 If a thief sees that light, they will suspect it's due to a car alarm, and will avoid your car because of it.
-There are some fake lights you can purchase for your car that look like a device for a car alarm, but isn't an alarm at all.

 - Don't drive an expensive car.
 The higher dollar value of the car, the higher the chances of a thief will target your vehicle.
 Remember that you are trying to make your car less enticing than other cars.
 Just be aware of the risk if you do get an expensive car.
 Buying a common car may also make your car more of a target.

 - Buy a car with devices preinstalled.
 If you wait to buy a GPS until after you purchased your car, it usually means the device will be easily detachable.
 You could forget and leave it in one day, then poof, it's gone.
 Instead, get devices installed directly into the console of your car so they are much harder to steal.

 - Get a dashcam.
 There are dashcams that start recording when the car is jostled in different ways, or even if there is movement in view of the camera.
 If a thief sees the camera, they may not want to risk it since they don't know how the video is relayed or recorded.
 They don't want to be caught on camera.